ua9msn/metagiu/README.md

 # MetaGUI

 The task - make configurable form.

-First section - textarea, where the user inputs the declarative description if from.
+First section - textarea, where the user inputs the declarative description of the from.

 Second section - the form, built by the descritpion.

 ## Usecase